adunning/dissertation/4-reading-alexander.md

 ### Poems on Wine (fols.
 223r–232r)

 This section of the anthology is the most cohesive witness to an exchange between Peter of Blois and Robert of Beaufeu on the merits of wine and beer.
-The relationship of these poems to those by Alexander Neckam has not been considered: but it seems probable that they either appeared together in a Cirencester source in this manner, or that it reflected personal knowledge that Alexander was responding directly to these.
+This is the only manuscript that preserves the response by Peter of Blois, and two serious errors have been made by not understanding the whole as an integral unit: the exchange between Peter and Robert has been segregated from the work by Alexander; and the verse epistle to Thomas, abbot of Gloucester has been considered as a separate poem rather than part of *De commendatione uini*.
 The group is structured under the following headings:

 - Versus magistri petri Flesensis.
 De commendatione uini.
 - Versus Roberti de Bellafago.
 De commendatione ceruisie.